 This made a very big batch of taco fillings.
 I had enough for breakfast tacos for 3-4 days.
-Sometimes I added queso fresco and hot sauce, sometimes salsa, and sometimes just hot sauce.
+Sometimes I added queso fresco and hot sauce, and sometimes salsa.
 Any combination of garnishes I tried worked well with these breakfast tacos.
 The paprika in the chorizo gave these tacos a nice smoky flavor with a little kick to them.
 The best part of these breakfast tacos was eating them for a late breakfast before going to a closing shift at work (which starts at noon).
 This allowed me to have a filling meal to sustain myself until I got my “lunch” break at work.

 Once I was this far down the taco rabbit hole, I had to keep going.
 I was determined to finish my pack of tortillas with nothing but flavorful tacos.
 This led to my first time ever making duck tacos (not my first time eating them though).
 I’ve had some phenomenal duck tacos at Gringos & Mariachis in Bethesda, MD.
 (I also recommend the duck nachos.)
 Eating these duck tacos inspired my creation.
 That, and seeing the individual duck breasts in the poultry section of Wegmans.